Learn about Community Health Care Program

 What is the Community Health Care Program?

-The Community Health Care Program is for children and young adults who can’t get any other health coverage.
+The Community Health Care Program is for California residents who can’t get any other health coverage.
 Community Health Care Program members receive a subsidy to help pay monthly premiums, and do not have to pay copays or out-of-pocket costs for most care at Kaiser Permanente facilities.

 Who is eligible for CHCP?

-- You live in a Kaiser Permanente service area.
+- You live in a Kaiser Permanente service area that is open to new enrollment and:

-- You don’t have access to any other health coverage, like Medi-Cal, Medicare, a job-based health plan, or coverage through Covered California.
+- You don’t have access to any other health coverage, including Medi-Cal, Medicare, a job-based health plan, or coverage through Covered California

-You don’t need to be U.S. citizens to qualify for the Community Health Care Program.
+You don’t need to be U.S. citizens to qualify for CHCP.

 *Continued eligibility for the Community Health Care Program is not guaranteed.
 We reserve the right to close enrollment or change the CHCP eligibility rules at any time.
 If you are approved for CHCP, the subsidy period is limited and we will contact you in the future to confirm that you still qualify.